Vild med dans

-Vild med dans is the Danish version of Dancing with the Stars and is shown by TV 2 in Denmark.
+Vild med dans is the Danish version of the British reality TV competition Strictly Come Dancing and is part of the Dancing with the Stars franchise.
+It is shown on TV 2 in Denmark.
 Seasons 1 and 2 were co-hosted by Andrea Elisabeth Rudolph and Peter Hansen.
 Rudolph and Hansen were replaced in season 3 by Christine Lorentzen and Claus Elming.
 Rudolph returned to take Lorentzen's place as co-host from seasons 4 to 6.
 Season 7, 8 and 9 saw Christiane Schaumburg-Müller take Rudolph's place as Elming's co-host.
 Since season 10, Elming has co-hosted with Sarah Grünewald.